Co-design and a sense of ownership in rehabilitation services; disability-led design and improvement studies

-This project will build on the work of Hands of X, engaging diverse stakeholders (e.g. prosthetic wearers, policymakers, improvement researchers) to elicit further conversations about ownership and co-design in prosthetics and in healthcare practice in general.
+This project builds on the work of Hands of X, engaging diverse stakeholders (e.g. prosthetic wearers, policymakers, improvement researchers) to elicit further conversations about ownership and co-design in prosthetics and in healthcare practice in general.

-It will also explore the adoption of innovative practice, looking particularly at how Hands of X can might be adopted by the NHS.
+It also explores the adoption of innovative practice, looking particularly at how Hands of X can might be adopted by the NHS.

-Finally, it will involve illustrating and communicating the role of design in improvement studies.
+Finally, it involves illustrating and communicating the role of design in improvement studies.

 Graham gave a lightning talk about his research project at our 2020 annual event, THIS Space.

 In this session for THIS Space 2022, Graham took part in a panel discussion on frameworks, models and experiences for inclusive research.